Incubating Market-Propelled Entrepreneurial-Mindset at the Labs and Beyond

 IMPEL Coaches provide dynamic guidance during the one-day workshops to help Innovators refine and practice verbal pitches to communicate their technology or idea clearly, succinctly, and compellingly to critical stakeholders.
 Our coaches are field experts: skilled entrepreneurs who have raised multi-million dollar funds, judged startup pitches, coached technologists towards successful commercialization.

-IMPEL has partnered with Greentown Labs and the Austin Technology Incubator to provide real pitching opportunities and connections to a broader pool of mentors, investors, and other innovators in climate-tech.
+IMPEL has partnered with Greentown Labs to provide real pitching opportunities and connections to a broader pool of mentors, investors, and other innovators in climate-tech.
 They help Innovators engage with the private sector, gain fully-funded access to national pitch events, and accelerators.

 IMPEL Mentors represent investors from boutique and impact funds to financial giants, potential demonstration partners from major universities, state energy offices, and federal entities including the General Services Administration and the Department of Defense, major corporate ventures, and subject matter experts from national labs.